cllckn/information-and-communication-technologies/module5/README.md

 #### **Importing and Exporting Sample Databases**

 * **Northwind Sample Database**
-  - A well-known example database that simulates a trading company's operations.
+  - A well-known example database that represents the data structure of a trading company.
   - Can be imported using **pgAdmin**.
   - [Download](../resources/dbs/northwind.backup)